 Luckily, there are several simple things that you can do to improve your reaction to stress-inducing events and triggers in daily life, or to help you to deal with feelings of stress when they do arise.

-Often when people experience stress, the last thing they want to do is be active, but in actual fact, getting moving may be the very thing you need to clear your mind and wash away your stresses.
+Often when people experience stress, the last thing they want to do is be active, but in actual fact, getting moving on a treadmill or city bike may be the very thing you need to clear your mind and wash away your stresses.
 Exercise promotes the release of endorphins in the body, which is the hormone which reduces feelings of stress, balances mood, and creates a euphoric feeling within the body.
 Exercise also increases metabolism, to help to body function better, so that you feel physically better equipped to deal with stress, as well as emotionally relaxed.

 Sports can be a great way to let out your frustrations, and focus your mind on something other than the causes of your stress.
 If you want a more physically draining activity that will help you to express yourself more, then you might like to try a contact sport such as boxing or football.
-Alternatively, more precise sports which will help you to clear your mind would be something such as archery or golf.
+Alternatively, more precise sports which will help you to clear your mind would be something such as archery, golf or cycling so it would be a good idea to look womens bikes for sale or other sports equipment.
 If you haven’t tried these sports before, it doesn’t matter: you can just start at a beginner’s level, and get the best equipment available to you (such as using game improvement irons for golf).

 For a more individual activity, the gym is also a great place to get active, and you can tailor your workout to your individual needs.
 Try running on the treadmill, or using other cardio-intensive machines to increase your heart rate, and get your body moving.
 Alternatively, for something less intensive and lower impact, you could try swimming, or a more relaxing gym activity, such as yoga or Pilates.
 These activities give your body an all-over workout, while keeping your mind calm and focused.